DETAILED ACTION

 a vial 500 coupled to the open end 604 of the extension housing 600; and

-a flexible packaging 920 (in Fig. 20) surrounding and being sealed around at least a portion of the mixing and administration system,
+a flexible packaging 920 (in Fig. 20) surrounding and being sealed around at least a portion of the mixing and administration system.

-Tennican does not disclose that: an interior, non-peripheral portion of the flexible packaging is additionally sealed to at least one of the syringe housing, the piston, the push-push valve, the extension housing, or the vial of the mixing and administration system and the flexible packaging is configured to enable actuation of the piston and the push-push valve to transfer fluid from the mixing and administration system to a device external to the flexible packaging without removal of the flexible packaging.
+Tennican’574 does not disclose that: an interior, non-peripheral portion of the flexible packaging that is proximate to the syringe housing is additionally sealed to a separately sealed pouch of the flexible package and the flexible packaging is configured to enable actuation of the piston and the push-push valve to transfer fluid from the mixing and administration system to a device external to the flexible packaging without removal of the flexible packaging.
 It is noted that this limitation is a functional limitation and only requires to perform a function.

 Esposito discloses mixing and administration system comprising: a flexible packaging 10 surrounding and being sealed around at least a portion of the administration system, i.e. syringe device 24, (Note: the sterile package 10 can be formed of a pouch.
 It includes sheath 30 & fitting member 50 which can sealingly enclose the sterile syringe 20, col. 4, lines 1-4); the piston of the mixing and administration system; and the flexible packaging is configured to enable actuation of the piston to transfer fluid from the mixing and administration system to a device (via a fitting 50 in Fig. 1; or a needle and needle covering, col. 6, lines 9-12) without removal of the flexible packaging, see Fig. 1.